The Screenplay Readers Team

 Phaedra Dill (PD) Phaedra is a filmmaker, reader, and writer with a Bachelors degree in Film Studies from the University of British Columbia and a Masters degree in Entertainment Business from Full Sail University.
 She has read for industry leaders including Netflix and Eclectic Pictures, as well as independent producers and writers.
 Most recently she has been a judge for Black Writers In Focus (a program backed by major studios to elevate the voices of POC film and television writers).
 Phaedra’s coverage style is encouraging, creative, and firm.
 She will push writers to think outside of the box to deepen their characters and widen their story worlds.
 Favorite Films: My Cousin Vinny, A Simple Favor, Coraline, Just Friends, Heathers, Predator (all of them), Rush Hour (all of them), Berry Gordy’s The Last Dragon.
 Favorite tv shows: Arrested Development, Archer, Bobs Burgers, WandaVision, Avatar the last air bender, People Just Do Nothing, Chewing Gum

 Joel Fishbane (JF) is an award-winning author of fiction, non-fiction, theatre, and film.
-He has a MFA in Creative Writing from the University of British Columbia and his screenplays have been honored by the New York International Screenplay Awards and the Finish Line Script Competition.
+He has a MFA in Creative Writing from the University of British Columbia and his screenplays and plays honored by the BBC International Radio Playwriting Contest, the New York International Screenplay Awards, the Outstanding Screenplay Awards, the Fratti-Newman Political Playwriting Contest, and the Toronto Fringe New Play Contest.
 His short fiction and non-fiction has been widely published while his novel, The Thunder of Giants is available from St. Martin’s Press.
-His work for the stage has been performed at festivals, contests, and conferences across Canada, the United States, and overseas.
 He’s happy reading a wide variety of genres and styles.
 A grab bag of faves: Promising Young Woman, Hell and High Water, The Band’s Visit, A Very Long Engagement, Pan’s Labyrinth, Children of Men, Back to the Future, Inglorious Basterds, Moneyball, Spotlight, Angels in America, Big Mouth, Bojack Horseman, Watchmen 2019.
+He’s got a soft spot for all things Mission: Impossible, Shakespeare, and Sherlock Holmes.
 Favorite genres: Historical, bio-pic, musical, sci-fi / fantasy, screwball comedy, rom-com.

-Joe Fordham (FF) studied advanced screenwriting with Sy Gomberg at UCLA.
-He was born in the U.K. and attended the same Jesuit grammar school as Alfred Hitchcock, which resulted in a strong work ethic and Roman Catholic guilt.
-Joe began his career making short films, which have won awards and played on BBC TV, Channel 4 TV and BAFTA/LA.
-Joe worked in visual effects, animation and postproduction in London and Los Angeles, followed by journalism that has included two decades with Cinefex magazine.
-Joe’s creative writing has mined science fiction, fantasy, horror, thrillers, comedy, historical and contemporary dramas.
-He has been optioned and placed (Nicholl, WriteMovies, Imagine Impact).
-Collaborations have included concepts developed from scratch, adaptations and page-one rewrites, with a close attention to detail that is a necessity for Deep-Dive script analysis.
-Joe is a patient listener, with an appreciation for the roots of language, and he sometimes understands swear words in French New Wave films.
-Favorite films & TV: Jaws, Close Encounters of the Third Kind, E.T., Dr. Strangelove, The Shining, Lawrence of Arabia, The 400 Blows, The Big Lebowski, Superman: The Movie, Some Like It Hot, The Towering Inferno, Rosemary’s Baby, Raiders of the Lost Ark, North by Northwest, Alien, Mean Streets, Lost, Devs, Duel.
+Joe Fordham (FF) Joe Fordham (FF) studied advanced screenwriting with Sy Gomberg at UCLA.
+Joe began his career in the U.K. making award-winning short films, which played on BBC TV, Channel 4 TV, BAFTA/LA, and Amazon.
+He has worked in film editing, animation, visual effects, and creature effects in London and Los Angeles.
+His published writing includes two decades with Cinefex magazine, freelance journalism, and studio-licensed publishing.
+His screenplays have been optioned and placed (Nicholl, WriteMovies, Imagine Impact) and genres have spanned science fiction, fantasy, horror, thrillers, comedy, historical and contemporary dramas.
+Collaborations have included concepts developed from scratch, adaptations, and close attention to detail – a necessity for Deep-Dive script analysis.
+Joe is a patient listener, with an appreciation for the roots of language.
+Favorite films & TV: Jaws, Close Encounters of the Third Kind, Raiders of the Lost Ark, The Shining, The 400 Blows, The Big Lebowski, Rosemary’s Baby, North by Northwest, Alien, Devs, Duel.

 Sam Gurney (SG) Sam Gurney (SG) holds a First Class Honors degree in Film & TV Screenwriting.
 He has written two independent feature films, while also having experience in script editing, coverage for UK production and distribution companies, and competition reading for BAFTA Rocliffe.
 Sam is on the selection committee for the BIFA-qualifying Wimbledon International Short Film Festival, with a passion for spotting and nurturing potential in emerging writers.
 Favorite films: The Godfather, Dr. Strangelove, Die Hard, RoboCop, Mean Girls, The Warriors, Carol, The Witch, Hereditary.
 Favorite TV shows: Fleabag, The Sopranos, Atlanta, Star Trek: The Next Generation, Peep Show, Adventure Time.
 Favorite Genres: Action, Comedy, Horror, Crime/Thriller

 Brian Hibbert (BH) holds a Masters in Screenwriting and currently has several TV and film projects in development with horror directing duo, the Vicious Brothers (Grave Encounters, Extraterrestrial).
 Past writing projects have starred notable performers such as cult movie icon, James Duval (Doom Generation, Independence Day) and pop star / wonder prodigy, Ryn Weaver (Interscope Records).
-Favorite Movies: Performance, Suspiria, Black Swan, Trainspotting, Mulholland Drive, The Dreamers, Labyrinth, Akira, Noriko’s Dinner Table, Let The Right One In.
+Favorite Movies: Suspiria, Possession, Akira, Noriko’s Dinner Table, The Doom Generation, Perfect Blue, Repo Man, Blade Runner, The Shining, Mulholland Drive.
 Favorite Genres: Dark Comedy, Horror, Sci-Fi/Fantasy

 D. M. Le (DL) has worked as a reader for the talent and literary agencies ICM and Media Talent Group.
 She has an MFA in Screenwriting and teaches screenwriting and film analysis.
 Favorite films/shows: Spirited Away, The Royal Tenenbaums, Pan’s Labyrinth, The Lives of Others, Amelie, Eternal Sunshine of the Spotless Mind, Mad Men, Daredevil, Black Mirror, The IT Crowd.
 Favorite genres: fantasy, dark comedy, character drama